Postgraduate Diploma in Forensic Investigation and Criminal Justice

 Entrance requirements

-The requirements are an appropriate Bachelor’s degree, or a one-year Advanced Diploma or CFE qualification (NQF level 7), plus relevant working experience.
-Places in the programme are limited, however, and meeting the minimum admission criteria does not guarantee admission.
-Selection will be based primarily on academic merit, taking all previous qualifications into account, but working experience may also be taken into account where appropriate.
+The minimum requirements are an appropriate Bachelor’s degree, or a one-year Advanced Diploma or CFE qualification (NQF level 7), plus relevant working experience.
+Please note that places in the programme are limited, and meeting the minimum admission criteria does not guarantee admission.
+Selection will be based primarily on academic merit, taking all previous qualifications into account, but relevant working experience may also be considered where appropriate.
+In the event of oversubscription, preference may also be given to applicants within KwaZulu-Natal.

 • Certified copy of Matric Certificate